ijayhub/home-shopping-firebase/README.md

 ### Key Features

-- Page Navigation: The ability to navigate between pages seamlessly.
+- Page Navigation: The ability to navigate between pages seamlessly with a click of a button.

 - Removing items you no longer need.